haliphinx/haliphinx.github.io/_pages/cv.md

 ======
 * Ph.D in Computer Science, University of Ottawa, 2025 (expected)
 * M.S. in Computer Science, University of Ottawa, 2020
-* B.S. in Computer Science, HUazhong University of Science and Technology, 2017
+* B.S. in Computer Science, Huazhong University of Science and Technology, 2017

 Publications
 ======